sarandis10/Full-Stuck-React-App-with-MongoDB/README.md

-4.3 Bootstrat did all the heavy lifting but CSS has been used as well!
+4.3 Bootstrap did all the heavy lifting but CSS has been used as well!

 4.4 Registration page created which works flawlessly with the back end